Nigerian Governor Sacks Aide on Youths, Reason Emerges

 Benin City, Edo State – Governor Monday Okpebholo of Edo State has fired his Special Adviser on Youth Mobilisation, Aigbogun Collins.

-Governor Okpebholo appointed Christopher Udobor Iyase as Aigbogun’s replacement.
+Governor Okpebholo appointed Christopher Udobor Iyase as Aigbogun’s replacement for Youth Mobilisation.

-It was gathered that Aigbogun is currently in police custody.
+It was gathered that Aigbogun is currently in the custody of the Edo State Police Command.

 Aigbogun’s removal comes days after the violent anti-kidnapping protest in Ekpoma, Esan West local government area of the state.